spreadmonitor-playground/github-logged-time/README.md

 ### Script installation

-You can install this script via clicking the install button below or via manually copying the [content of the installation script][install-url] to an empy script created in the Trampermonkey dashboard.
+You can install this script via clicking the install button below or via manually copying the [content of the installation script](https://github.com/spreadmonitor-playground/github-logged-time/blob/master/src/install.user.js) to an empy script created in the Trampermonkey dashboard.

 [![install-url][badge-svg]][install-url]